 Using a Department or Organization mailbox for ongoing organized email communications has several advantages over using individual email accounts.

 - The mailbox address can be published on the web and in print, projecting an organizational image.

 - The mailbox can be assigned an email alias that reflects its function, i.e. "Admissions@nau.edu".

-- The mailbox remains unchanged, maintaining any saved messages, sent items, etc, when responsibility for reading and responding to email moves to a different individual.
+- The mailbox remains unchanged, maintaining any saved messages, sent items, etc, when responsibility for reading and responding to emails move to a different individual.

-- The manager of a the mailbox has the ability to update mailbox user access privileges at any point in time, enabling them to make changes as staffing changes.
+- The manager of a mailbox has the ability to update mailbox user access privileges at any point in time, enabling them to make adjustments as staffing changes.

 - User access to the accounts is based on the individual’s username and password; no need to remember or share login information among users.

-- Management of a the mailbox may be easily transferred to a different individual when necessary.
+- Management of a mailbox may be easily transferred to a different individual when necessary.

 It is recommended that a Department or Organization mailbox be requested anytime there is a need to communicate via email as a functional group rather than as an individual.

-Any NAU faculty or staff member may request a Department or Organization mailbox, and access to these mailboxes can be shared among specified faculty, staff, students and affiliates.
+Any NAU faculty or staff member may request a Department or Organization mailbox, and access to these mailboxes can be shared among selected faculty, staff, students and affiliates.